 The world’s oceans are in trouble and experiencing mounting stress from human-induced impacts tied to global climate change, overfishing and pollution, with consequential cumulative effects on living resources and the people who depend on them.
 Pollution, particularly from land-based sources, is one of the greatest threats to ocean resource sustainability and associated elements of human health.

 Instead of dumping this water now, a more deliberative and prudent approach would adhere to the precautionary principle – that if we are not sure no harm will be caused, then we should not proceed.

 Respect for the health of our shared ocean and the well-being of the people of Japan and the Pacific region requires sound scientific practices, more careful consideration of the alternatives more data, deliberation, and a more comprehensive Radiological Environmental Impact Assessment.

 It is hoped the commitment made during the recent meetings in Japan to pursue further open discussions and information exchanges among the Pacific Island Forum expert panel and Japanese and IAEA scientists will result in a consensus on the best way forward, and provide the best available science to guide decision-makers in their critical deliberations.

-Robert H. Richmond, PhD is a research professor and Director of the Kewalo Marine Laboratory, University of Hawaii at Manoa.
+Robert H. Richmond, PhD is a research professor and director of the Kewalo Marine Laboratory, University of Hawaii at Manoa.
 He is also a Pew Fellow in Marine Conservation, Aldo Leopold Fellow in Environmental Leadership and Fellow of the International Coral Reef Society.
-The author is one of five independent scientists engaged by the Pacific Islands Forum Secretariat to review Japan's plans to release water from Fukushima plant into the Pacific Ocean.
+This article has been republished ahead of Japan’s plan to release nuclear wastewater from August 24, 2023.
+It originally appeared on April 14, 2023.
 Originally published under Creative Commons by 360info™.